 Bible references: Leviticus 19:18, Matthew 7:12, 22:34-40, Mark 12:28-31, Luke

-6:31, 10:25-28, John 13:34-35, Romans 13:8-10, 15:1-2, James 2:8
+6:31, 10:25-28, John 13:34-35, Romans 13:8-10, 15:1-2, Galatians 5:14, James 2:8

 Other references: Love Your Neighbor as Yourself,

-What are the Greatest Commandment and the Parable of the
+The Greatest Commandment and the Parable of the

-Good Samaritan?, What Does the Bible Say About Love?
+Good Samaritan, What Does the Bible Say About Love?

 Bible references: Matthew 5:5-9, 20:25-28, Mark 9:35, 1 Corinthians 10:24, Ephesians